Clutch Repair, Service & Replacement

 , and Montgomery, Texas

-When a manual transmission is being used, the clutch control is the process of controlling the vehicle’s speed using manual transmission.
+is being used, the clutch control is the process of controlling the vehicle’s speed using manual transmission.
 If your car has manual controls, it is wise for you to understand how the clutch works.

 The clutch is made up of 2 plates – the pressure and friction plates.
-The friction plate is connected to the crank shaft and the pressure plate receives the force made by an actuator.
-The pressure plate is connected to the gear box through an axle.
+The friction plate is connected to the crankshaft and the pressure plate receives the force made by an actuator.
+The pressure plate is connected to the gearbox through an axle.

 HOW THE CLUTCH WORKS

 To know how the clutch works will allow you to better use it in different situations.
-Once engaged, the actuator pushes the 2 plates together producing torque which transmits to your car’s engine.
+Once engaged, the actuator pushes the 2 plates together producing torque that transmits to your car’s engine.
 Once the car is moving and a certain amount of speed is reached, the plates equalize.

 The clutch is controlled by the clutch foot pedal in a manual car.
 When the foot pedal is pressed down, less acceleration is formed.
-However, the opposite action will give you higher acceleration.
+However, the opposite action will give you a higher acceleration.
 To press the pedal completely down, the link between the driveshaft and the engine is absent.
 This causes the shaft to receive no power.
 If the clutch pedal is released, there is contact between the shaft and engine.
 You are sending power at that time to the shaft.
 Instances do occur, however, when you slip the clutch.
 The clutch is only partially engaged at that time, so only a small amount of power moves from the engine to the shaft.